TeamMonumenta/scripted-quests/README.md

 an NPC, quest components are run in-order (more than one may be executed).

 ## <a name="commands"></a>List of Commands / Permissions
+### Player commands

+`/clickable <label>`
+- permission: `scriptedquests.clickable`
+- Runs the clickable with the specified label.
+This is useful for giving non-op players access to pre-prepared command bundles

 `/interactNpc <npcName> [EntityType]`
 - permission: `scriptedquests.interactnpc`
 - EntityType is optional (default = VILLAGER) and can be chosen from this